dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 {>> Is there no semantics in the paper you cite which you can allude to and say that you basically assume a similar semantics with respect to performance?
 That would at least be something, even though it's not much. <<}

-We will try to provide as many code snippets with real implementation of transformations as possible, but to be able to do this in a reasonable amount of space we will focus at the expression level of granularity, since this is where the transformations happen.
+We will provide some code snippets with real implementation of transformations, but to be able to do this in a reasonable amount of space we will focus at the expression level of granularity, since this is where the transformations happen.
 More high level cases (e.g. function definition) are merely recursing down to get to expressions.
 The MIL AST has support for \cite{Uniplate} -- a Haskell library for generic traversals of algebraic data types and so code transformations are implemented using these traversals.
 We want to highlight that many of the transformation implementations are relatively naive and serve the purpose of demonstrating the concept.

 ## Monad laws